 Most often, you're not watching the people who purchased these items but, rather, those who've inherited them.

-Your clients’ families experience the same emotions when they inherit gemstones and jewelry.
-They’re thrilled but also agonized.
-They hope the inheritance is worth a fortune but fear it’s worthless.
-Consequently, they don’t know what to do next.
+Your clients' families experience the same emotions with inherited gemstones and jewelry.
+They're thrilled but also agonized.
+They hope the inheritance is worth a fortune but fear it's worthless.
+Consequently, they don't know what to do next.
 Often, the family will turn to you for guidance, since you served as the trusted adviser of the collector.

 The Erskine Company specializes in representing collectors and their families.
 Thus, we've frequently had clients referred to us by their trusted advisers in similar situations.
 One such client, referred to us by an antiques dealer, had inherited his uncle's Americana collection.
 This included many fine pieces of furniture.
 After a proper inventory, we discovered the most valuable piece wasn't the furniture, so highly appraised in the estate.
 Rather, it proved to be a greenish pot that had always sat on top of the family refrigerator.
 The client''s pot sold for more than twice the valuation of the rest of the collection.
 We were able to defer income taxes through a like-kind exchange through the antiques dealer.

 In another situation, a coin dealer sent us his clients who had inherited their father''s coin collection.
 From this vast collection, only eleven coins exceeded their face or metallic value.
 However, those eleven were worth many times the value of the entire rest of the collection.

 Your clients and, eventually, their families will find that a gemstone collection or other treasure may suddenly represent a significant fraction of the family’s net worth.
 Moreover, this is increasingly likely.

 Three Steps to Support Your Clients and Their Families